Rico Linhas Aéreas Flight 4815

-Rico Linhas Aéreas Flight 4815 was a domestic scheduled passenger flight from São Paulo de Olivença, northwest Brazil to Manaus, the capital of Amazonas state.
+Rico Linhas Aéreas Flight 4815 was a domestic scheduled passenger flight from São Paulo de Olivença, via Tefé, to Manaus, the capital of Amazonas state, northwest Brazil.
 On 14 May 2004, the aircraft operating the flight, an Embraer EMB 120 Brasilia, crashed into the dense Amazon rainforest while on approach to Manaus.
 All 33 people on board were killed.

 Background

 Aircraft

-The aircraft involved, manufactured in 1988, was a twin-engine Embraer EMB 120ER registered as PT-WRO with serial number 120070.
+The aircraft involved, manufactured in 1988, was a twin-engine Embraer EMB 120ER registered as PTWRO.
 The engine, propeller, and aircraft logbooks were all up to date.

 Passengers and crew

 There were 30 passengers and 3 crew members on board the aircraft.
-The captain of the flight had 19,069 of flight hours, 5,819 of which were on this type of aircraft.
-The first officer had 11,927.10 flight hours, 4,637.10 of which were on this type of aircraft.
+The captain of the flight had over 19,000 flight hours, 5,819 of which were on this type of aircraft.
+The first officer had almost 12,000 flight hours, of which 4,637 were on this type of aircraft.
 Both pilots were qualified and experienced enough to operate the flight.

 Accident

-The aircraft departed Tefé Airport at 17:30 AMT (UTC−04:00) en route to Eduardo Gomes International Airport.
-At 18:26, 64 nmi away from the airport, the aircraft began descending to 2000 ft aiming to intercept the airport's localizer.
-At 18:31, in order to separate traffic at the airport's terminal, the flight, continuing its descent, was placed under radar vectoring and instructed to follow certain headings.
-At 18:34, the aircraft was given its last heading guidance, still instructed to maintain 2,000 feet.
+The aircraft departed Tefé Airport at 17:30 AMT (UTC−04:00) en route to Eduardo Gomes International Airport, Manaus.
+At 18:26, 64 nmi away from the airport, the aircraft was cleared to descend to 8000 ft, and subsequently cleared to 2000 ft.
+At 18:31, in order to maintain separation from another aircraft, the flight was placed under radar vectoring and instructed to follow certain headings.
+At 18:34, the aircraft was given its last heading guidance, still instructed to maintain 2,000 feet, and at 18:35:03 the crew confirmed these instructions.
 This was the final contact between the flight and air traffic control.
-The aircraft subsequently impacted an equatorial forest at an altitude of 550 ft, wings level, at over 250 kn.
+Less than 30 seconds later the CVR recording ended when the aircraft impacted an equatorial forest at an altitude of 550 ft, wings level, at over 250 kn.
 All 33 passengers and crew were killed.